Foch Hospital

 It was established in 1929 with the help of Consuelo Vanderbilt and Winnaretta Singer.
 It was named in honour of Ferdinand Foch.

+The hospital is today one of the largest in Île-de-France.
+He particularly specializes in the areas of pulmonary and respiratory, renal and urological pathologies, as well as neuroscience.

+Partnerships

+La Foulée suresnoise is a running race dedicated since 2005 to organ donation, in partnership with the Foch hospital.
+The hospital is also a partner of the University of Versailles Saint-Quentin-en-Yvelines, notably through a research department in transplantation.

 Notable doctors

 Through its history, the Foch Hospital hosted notable doctors, among others: